Classifying Toric and Semitoric Fans by Lifting Equations from ${\rm SL}_2({\mathbb Z})$: Introduction

 We state a detailed version of this result later in the paper as Theorem \ref{thm_stconnect}.

-\begin{remark} The topology from~\cite{PaSTMetric2015} automatically places systems with different numbers of focus-focus points into different components of the space.
-It would be very interesting to have a version of the metric, or at least topology, from \cite{PaSTMetric2015} which would allow us to study deformations of a semitoric system into another with a different number of focus-focus points but such a comparison gives rise to several nontrivial issues which are beyond the scope of the present paper.
-The most pressing issue being if such a deformation can really occur through semitoric systems whose singularities are all non-degenerate. \end{remark}
+\begin{Remark}The topology from~\cite{PaSTMetric2015} automatically places isomorphism classes of systems with dif\/ferent numbers of focus-focus points into dif\/ferent components of the space.
+It would be very interesting to have a~version of the metric, or at least topology, from \cite{PaSTMetric2015} which would allow us to study deformations of an isomorphism class of semitoric systems into another with a dif\/ferent number of focus-focus points but such a comparison gives rise to several nontrivial issues which are beyond the scope of the present paper.
+The most pressing issue being if such a deformation can really occur through semitoric systems, i.e., whether the non-degeneracy condition can be satisf\/ied for all values of the deformation (under some extra natural hypotheses, degeneracies must occur, see~\cite[Proposition~2.8]{HP2018}). \end{Remark}

-The Jaynes-Cummings system is an important example of a semitoric system with precisely one focus-focus point and is studied for example in \cite{PeVNspin2012} (systems with exactly one focus-focus point are referred to as systems of \emph{Jaynes-Cummings type} for this reason).
-Since any system with exactly one focus-focus point is in the same twisting index class, Theorem~\ref{thm_B} implies the following.
+The Jaynes--Cummings system is an important example of a semitoric system with precisely one focus-focus point and is studied for example in \cite{PeVNspin2012} (systems with exactly one focus-focus point are referred to as systems of \emph{Jaynes--Cummings type} for this reason).
+Since there is only one twisting index class of semitoric systems with exactly one focus-focus point, Theorem~\ref{thm_B} implies the following.

-\begin{cor} Any semitoric system with precisely one focus-focus singular point may be continuously deformed into the Jaynes-Cummings system via a path of semitoric systems which each have precisely one focus-focus point. \end{cor}
+\begin{Corollary} With respect to the topology induced by the metric defined in~{\rm \cite{PaSTMetric2015}}, any isomorphism class of semitoric system with precisely one focus-focus singular point may be continuously deformed into the isomorphism class of the Jaynes--Cummings system via a continuous path of isomorphism classes of semitoric systems, each of which have precisely one focus-focus point. \end{Corollary}

-Semitoric systems have been studied by mathematicians and physicists in the past decade, and there have been contributions to their study from many angles, including mathematical physics (eg. see Babelon-Dou{\c{c}}ot \cite{BaDo2012,BaDo2015}, Dullin \cite{Du2013}).
-While this paper deals with classical integrable systems, much of the work on these systems is motivated by inverse spectral problems about quantum integrable systems as pioneered in the work of Colin de Verdi{\`e}re \cite{CV1979,CV1980} and others, and which also has been the subject of recent works \cite{ChPeVN2013,Ze1998}.
+Semitoric systems have been studied by mathematicians and physicists in the past decade, and there have been contributions to their study from many angles, including mathematical physics (see, e.g., Babelon--Dou{\c{c}}ot \cite{BaDo2012,BaDo2015}, Dullin \cite{Du2013}).
+While this paper deals with classical integrable systems, much of the work on these systems is motivated by inverse spectral problems about quantum integrable systems as pioneered in the work of Colin de Verdi{\`e}re \cite{CV1979,CV1980} and others, and which also has been the subject of recent works~\cite{ChPeVN2013,Ze1998}.